ockertbotha/git-gui-on-windows/README.md

 on Windows, from replicating the CLI tools available in the Unix based OSes to the easy to install and use GUI centric options.

-Since Windows has started playing so nicely with Linux and Microsoft's acquisition of Github there's every chance we will see more native Windows tools becoming available but until then:
+Since Windows has started playing so nicely with Linux and with Microsoft's acquisition of Github there's every chance we will see more native Windows tools becoming available but until then: